Prizes by Department or Subject

 Steere Prize in Women's Studies (1983)

 STEERE PRIZE IN WOMEN’S STUDIES (1983).
 Awarded annually for the senior essay which best exemplifies advance in scholarship gained by focusing on women or gender roles and/or by employing feminist theory.
-Senior essays written by majors in any department as well as by Women’s, Gender, and Sexuality Studies majors are eligible.
+Senior essays written by majors in Women’s, Gender, and Sexuality Studies are eligible.

 Suisman Reporting (1964)